John Brown (abolitionist): Young adulthood

 At 16, Brown left his family for New England to acquire a liberal education and become a Gospel minister.
-He consulted and conferred with the Rev. Jeremiah Hallock, then clergyman at Canton, Connecticut, whose wife was a relative of Brown's, and as advised proceeded to Plainfield, Massachusetts, where, under the instruction of the late Rev. Moses Hallock, he prepared for college.
-He would have continued at Amherst College, but he suffered from inflammation of the eyes which ultimately became chronic, and precluded him from the possibility of the further pursuit of his studies, and he returned to Hudson.
+He consulted and conferred with Jeremiah Hallock, then clergyman at Canton, Connecticut, whose wife was a relative of Brown's, and as advised proceeded to Plainfield, Massachusetts, where, under the instruction of Moses Hallock, he prepared for college.
+He would have continued at Amherst College, but he suffered from inflammation of the eyes which ultimately became chronic and precluded further studies.
+He returned to Ohio.

-Back in Hudson, Brown taught himself surveying from a book, He worked briefly at his father's tannery before opening a successful tannery outside of town with his adopted brother Levi Blakeslee.
+Back in Hudson, Brown taught himself surveying from a book.
+He worked briefly at his father's tannery before opening a successful tannery outside of town with his adopted brother Levi Blakeslee.
 The two kept bachelor's quarters, and Brown was a good cook.
 He had his bread baked by a widow, Mrs. Amos Lusk.
 As the tanning business had grown to include journeymen and apprentices, Brown persuaded her to take charge of his housekeeping.
 She and her daughter Dianthe moved into his log cabin.
 Brown married Dianthe in 1820.
-There is no known picture of her, but he described Dianthe as "a remarkably plain, but neat, industrious and economical girl, of excellent character, earnest piety, and practical common sense."
+There is no known picture of her, but he described Dianthe as "a remarkably plain, but neat, industrious and economical girl, of excellent character, earnest piety, and practical common sense".
 Their first child, John Jr., was born 13 months later.
-During 12 years of married life Dianthe gave birth to seven children and died from complications of childbirth in 1832.
+During 12 years of married life Dianthe gave birth to seven children, among them Owen, and died from complications of childbirth in 1832.

 Brown knew the Bible thoroughly and could catch even small errors in Bible recitation.
 He never used tobacco nor drank tea, coffee, or alcohol.
-After the Bible, his favorite books were Plutarch's Lives and he enjoyed reading about Napoleon and Cromwell.
+After the Bible, his favorite books were the series of Plutarch's Parallel Lives.
+He enjoyed reading about Napoleon and Oliver Cromwell.
+He felt that "truly successful men" were those with their own libraries.